Arkleseisure/Arkleseisure.github.io/pages/mnist.md

 - **Output 9**: Moderate focus on Feature 4's positive weight and other light contributions, employing weighted averages to detect uniqueness in "9".

 Overall, while the summation of weighted activations from the hidden layer informs the final decision, the described set of connections reflects an under-capacity network struggling to consistently extract discriminating feature representations across the dataset, contributing to its modest accuracy.

+## Summary
+So clearly ChatGPT picks up on something, but the process of analysing an MNIST neural network mechanistically is much more painful, and so we haven't done it here.
+However, we have come up with a testing process to evaluate how much information about the operation of the neural network can be retrieved from ChatGPT's condensed summaries.
+This is explained in the Testing section.